dvrpc/ipd/docs/index.md

 names(pct_moe) <- str_replace(names(comp$uni_est), "_UE", "_PctMOE")
 ```

-### 6-iii. _Exception_ {#six_a_iii}
+### 6a.iii. _Exception_ {#six_a_iii}

--If the percentage MOE equals 0, then overwrite it to equal 0.1.
+If the percentage MOE equals 0, then overwrite it to equal 0.1.
 This should be a rare occurence with survey data at the census tract level.
 <br>

 ```r
 pct_moe <- pct_moe %>% replace(., . == 0, 0.1)
 ```

-### 6-iv. _Exception_ {#six_a_iv}
+### 6a.iv. _Exception_ {#six_a_iv}

--Substitute percentages and associated MOEs when available.
+Substitute percentages and associated MOEs when available.
 This applies to the older adults, female, limited English proficiency, and disabled variables.
 <br>

 ```r